chandra1sekar/data-engineering/lectures/02/slides.md

 Focus for now on two common text-based formats: csv and json
 </div>

+## Format

+[screencast on file format exploration from the command-line]

 #
 ## Schema

+[screencast on schema exploration from the command-line]

 <div class="notes">
-example using jq
+show screencast example using jq
 </div>

 #
 ## Types

+[screencast on schema-types exploration from the command-line]

 <div class="notes">
-example using jq
+show screencast example using jq
 </div>

 #
 ## Presence

+[screencast on content exploration from the command-line]

 <div class="notes">
-example using jq and grep
+show screencast example using jq and grep
 </div>

 #
 ## Data Count

+[screencast on counting content from the command-line]

 <div class="notes">
-example using jq, grep, and wc
+show screencast example using jq, grep, and wc
 </div>

 #
 ## Data Ranges

+[screencast on finding ranges of types from the command-line]

 <div class="notes">
-example using jq, grep, uniq, and sort
+show screencast example using jq, grep, uniq, and sort

 how does this differ for really large datasets?
 </div>